ralphman1/AlphaTrade-Engine/README.md

    - Bot will automatically handle after 5 consecutive failures

 9. **"Network error checking Jupiter tradeability: ConnectionError"**
+   - **UPDATED**: Tradeability checks now use DexScreener for real market data verification
-   - **UPDATED in v2.7**: Jupiter API endpoints have changed
+   - Jupiter API endpoints changed, but bot now uses DexScreener for reliable tradeability checks
-   - Old endpoint `quote-api.jup.ag` no longer exists (DNS fails)
-   - New endpoint `api.jup.ag` requires API authentication (returns 401)
-   - **Impact**: Minimal - bot continues trading with graceful degradation
-   - Tradeability pre-checks are skipped; actual swap attempts determine if tokens are tradeable
+   - All tradeability checks use actual liquidity, transaction counts, and price data from DexScreener
+   - No assumptions - tokens are verified using real market metrics (liquidity, transactions, price) before trading
-   - This is NOT an internet connection issue - it's a Jupiter API infrastructure change
+   - This is NOT an internet connection issue - DexScreener provides reliable tradeability verification

 10. **"Bot running for 10+ hours with no trades"**
     - **FIXED**: This critical issue has been resolved in v2.9